DennisHou88/HandlingCatData/README.md

-#Handling Categorical Data in Python
+# Handling Categorical Data in Python
+## Tutorial for practise handling categorical data using python